Bsc-com-32-19/spring_security_assignment/README.md

-NOTE:@PostAuthorised was not used because the authorization alwals gets delayed after execution of the target method.
+NOTE:@PostAuthorised was not used because the authorization alwalys gets delayed after execution of the target method.
-    @Secured allows OR only that is why l have used @PreAuthoeised to have AND operator.
+    @Secured allows OR only that is why l have used @PreAuthorised to have AND operator.

 This project contains a shell for bootraping the access control assignment.
 Fork the repository and then clone your forked repo on